Beyond the Border

 For a song that uses the willow tree as a metaphor see The Song of Everlasting (Unending) Sorrow, a long narrative poem by Bai Juyi (772 – 846).
 In the fifth scene, the imperial concubine is a little drunk.
 Her swaying figure resembles that of a willow branch dancing in the spring breeze.

 The Title – 凉州词

 The title also presents somewhat of a challenge.
-The original Chinese characters are 凉州词, literally Discouraging Provincial Word.
-Generally, modern translators use Beyond the Border, and so will I, but it would be more accurate to say, “At the border” or “A word from the border” with Tibet.
+The original Chinese characters are 凉州词, literally Discouraging, Provincial, Word, or word from a cold province.
+Generally, modern translators use Beyond the Border, and so will I, but it would be more accurate to say, “At the Border” or “A Word from the Border,” or “word from a cold province”.